edvin/pillar/docs/concepts/outbox-worker.md

 # Outbox Worker (CLI & TUI)

+This worker is responsible for delivering publishable events from the transactional outbox to your message bus with retries, leasing, and cooperative partition processing.

 The worker delivers publishable events from the [Transactional Outbox](/concepts/outbox) to your bus with retries.

 ---